greenhub-project/batteryhub/README.md

 [![Build Status](https://travis-ci.org/hmatalonga/greenhub.svg?branch=master)](https://travis-ci.org/hmatalonga/greenhub)

-GreenHub is a collaborative approach to power consumption analysis of mobile devices.
+GreenHub is a collaborative approach to power consumption analysis of Android devices.

 GreenHub is a fork of the Carat Project.

 Learn more at [hmatalonga.github.io/greenhub](https://hmatalonga.github.io/greenhub).

-The Android app is available [here](https://github.com/hmatalonga/greenhub/releases/download/v1.0-alpha.5/greenhub-v1.0-alpha.5.apk).

 **Disclamer:** The project is still under heavy development, at the moment is in alpha testing phase.
 If you would like to participate join [here](https://play.google.com/apps/testing/hmatalonga.greenhub).